Line 6 Finch West: Procurement

 In September 2015, the Government of Ontario announced that its agency, Infrastructure Ontario, would search for a contractor to design, build, finance and maintain the Finch West LRT – with the successful contractor to be chosen by 2017.
-In February 2016, Infrastructure Ontario invited three consortiums to respond to a request for proposals – Humber Valley Transit Partners (a consortium of SNC-Lavalin and Graham), Mosaic Transit Group (a consortium of ACS Infrastructure Canada, Aecon, and CRH Canada Group) and FACT Partners (a consortium of EllisDon and Bechtel).
+In February 2016, Infrastructure Ontario invited three consortia to respond to a request for proposals – Humber Valley Transit Partners (a consortium of SNC-Lavalin and Graham), Mosaic Transit Group (a consortium of ACS Infrastructure Canada, Aecon, and CRH Canada Group) and FACT Partners (a consortium of EllisDon and Bechtel).

-In May 2017, Metrolinx confirmed that it had entered into an agreement with Alstom to build 17 (later revised to 18) light rail vehicles for Line 6 Finch West.
+In May 2017, Metrolinx confirmed that it had entered into an agreement with Alstom to build 17 (later revised to 18) light rail vehicles (LRVs) for Line 6 Finch West.
 In September 2017, Metrolinx announced the line would not open until 2022 at the earliest, blaming the delay on uncertainty with the Bombardier vehicle supply.

 In April 2018, Mosaic Transit Group was selected to build the transit line.
 After consultation with Mosaic on a construction schedule, Metrolinx delayed projected completion of the line to 2023, ten years after the originally announced date.
 That May, Infrastructure Ontario and Metrolinx announced that Mosaic had signed a contract to design, build, and finance the construction of the line and stations, and to maintain them for 30 years after their initial opening.

 Effective June 20, 2021, the TTC renumbered the Bay bus route in downtown Toronto from 6 to 19 to free up the route number 6 for the Finch West line.